playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 1. At the root of your component structure (`App`)
 2. At the closest source of location (`FileTable`)

-Between these two options, you should _generally_ opt to utilize #2, which would place your data injection closer to the components that need said data.
+Between these two options, you should _generally_ opt to use #2, which would place your data injection closer to the components that need said data.

 ![Don't pass properties from App into FileType when you don't need to.
 Instead, pass them from FileTable (which is further down the tree and therefore closer to FileType)](./avoid_prop_drilling.svg)